 After marijuana was legalized in Colorado, drug use in adults increased.

-Homelessness increased also, as more drug tourists – otherwise known as marijuana migrants, or vagrants – trekked to Denver to panhandle and get high.
+Homelessness also increased as more drug tourists – marijuana migrants or vagrants – trekked to Denver to panhandle and get high.
 In pursuit of consistent recreational highs, these vagabonds overwhelmed homeless shelters and have ended up on the streets as eyesores and public nuisances.
-Logically, this increased localized poverty because of the lack of jobs for perpetually high people, which lead to the inability to afford high housing/renting costs in the area, combined with being vulnerable to penalization from using weed and not having one’s own residence.
+Logically, this increased localized poverty because of the lack of jobs for perpetually high people, which led to the inability to afford high housing/renting costs in the area, combined with being vulnerable to penalization for using weed and not having one’s residence.

 And it isn’t just in Colorado.
 Anyone who has walked the streets of San Francisco, California, knows full well the social consequences of de facto decriminalization of marijuana use – and none of it is good.

 And yet, both of these cities are predominately white.
-What about areas that are disproportionately black?
-Does Corey suggest these areas, many of which already suffer from family collapse combined with moral and economic squalor, continue using a drug that leads to and reinforces anti-social, self-destructive and criminal behaviors?
+What about disproportionately black areas?
+Does Corey suggest these areas, many of which already suffer from family collapse combined with moral and economic squalor, continue using a drug that leads to and reinforces anti-social, self-destructive, and criminal behaviors?
 Ending the ‘war on drugs’ won’t mitigate these realities.

 Further, what is Corey’s Christian counsel about long-term marijuana use?
 What’s his response to a study released by the World Health Organization regarding the devastating, long-term effects of smoking weed?

-Not everyone can or will observe to the prohibitions against gluttony and warnings against abusing personal freedoms.
+Not everyone can or will observe the prohibitions against gluttony and warnings against abusing personal freedoms.

 I am a devout Christian.
 I affirm the goodness of God.
 I affirm the goodness of God’s creation.
 I affirm the inspiration and authority of Scripture.
 And I think marijuana should be legal.

-Increasingly, it seems that progressive Christians are willing to religiously legitimize just about everything except the Bible and its corresponding morality.morality.
+Increasingly, progressive Christians are willing to religiously legitimize just about everything except the Bible and its corresponding morality.